March 1957 to January 1960

 Crashed at Holdcroft near Charles City, Virginia, USA at 22:19 Eastern Standard Time (EST) after taking off from Richmond, Virginia, USA.

-The aircraft was on a service from Washington National Airport, District of Columbia, USA to Norfolk, Virginia, USA.
-At an altitude of 8,000 feet the aircraft entered icing conditions and two of the engines failed and auto-feathered the propellers.
+Two of the engines failed and auto-feathered the propellers.
 The flight crew managed to restart the No.4 (starboard outer) engine but after applying full power the aircraft entered a circling anti-clockwise descent.
 While descending to a lower altitude, the other two operating engines also failed and the propellers auto-feathered.
-The crew tried to restart the engines and put the aircraft into a dive to try to get the propellers out of the feathered position as they were not able to unfeather them normally using the electrically driven feathering oil pump.
-This attempt failed and the aircraft entered a flat spin and crashed into trees with almost no forward momentum.

 All 46 passengers and 4 crew on board were sadly killed.